Pillar 3 Disclosure and Policy

 The Company takes a prudent approach to the management of its capital base and monitors its expenditure on a monthly basis in order to take account of any material fluctuations which may cause its Fixed Overheads Requirement to be reassessed.
 The Company ensures that at all times it has sufficient capital to meet its Fixed Overheads Requirement and formally verifies this on a monthly basis.

 Under Pillar 2 of the FCA’s capital requirements, the Company has undertaken an internal assessment of the adequacy of capital based upon all the risks to which the business is exposed (“ICAAP”).
 Having performed the ICAAP it is the Company’s opinion that the Pillar 1, Fixed Overhead Requirement is pertinent.

-Tavistock Law’s independent financial advice service in relation to Trusts and Court of Protection is endorsed by the Law Society
+Tavistock Law’s independent financial advice service in relation to Trusts and Court of Protection is a strategic partner of the Law Society.

 Investing involves risks including loss of capital.
 Tavistock Law is a trading style of Tavistock Private Client Limited which is authorised and regulated by the Financial Conduct Authority (FCA).
 Members may be performing an act regulated by the FCA by introducing clients to Tavistock Law and members should seek legal advice on their regulatory position.